Pweder69/circuitpython/README.md

 ### Wiring
-The Neopixle didnt require wiring becasue it was a built in LEDto the board
+The Neopixle didn't require wiring because it was a built in LEDto the board